wilvk/blog-hugo/content/posts/python-hex-strings.md

 ## Number base conversions

-Numbers in python can be represented many ways.
-A standard number in Python uses a base of 10, such that 10 is the number ten.
-Putting a 0x out the front makes that number now a hex number, like shown below.
+Numbers in Python can be represented many ways.
+A standard number in Python uses a base of `10`, such that `10` is the number ten.
+Putting a `0x` out the front makes that number now a hex number, like shown below.
 If we have a hexadecimal value as a string that we want to convert to a decimal, we can use the `int('hex', 16)` approach below.

 ```python
 >>> int('A', 16)